JuliaKukulies/juliakukulies.github.io/research.md

 title: "Research interests"
 ---

-## Interaction between meso-scale and large-scale processes
+## Interaction between meso-scale and large-scale atmospheric processes

 I am interested in how large-scale processes such as monsoon-driven atmospheric water vapor transport affect meso-scale processes such as the organization of convection.
 I am particularly interested in the dynamics of mesoscale convective systems (MCSs), large complexes of thunderstorms, around major mountain regions, because large topographic barriers such as the Rockys, the Andes or the